-Boys’ haircuts should be neat and must not hang below the collar.
+Haircuts should be neat and must not hang below the collar.
 Haircuts should not be shorter than an even Number 2 blade.

 Boys should be clean-shaven, ie without facial hair.

-Girls are permitted a fine gold or silver chain with a small cross or religious medal, and one pair of gold or silver sleepers (paper clip thin) or small gold or silver studs (only in the ear lobes) may be worn.
+Students are permitted a fine gold or silver chain with a small cross or religious medal, and one pair of gold or silver sleepers (paper clip thin) or small gold or silver studs (only in the ear lobes) may be worn.
 No other body piercings, clear fillers or covered piercings are permitted.

 Students do not wear their uniform to some college events such as carnivals, camps, retreats and SRC (Student Representative Council) free-dress days.

 Students are always required to conform to Workplace Health & Safety requirements and wear socks and protective, supporting shoes.
 Scuffs, thongs, slip-ons, masseurs or open sandals are not permitted.
-Students are also required to wear sun-safe, opaque clothing including tops that satisfactorily cover the shoulders, upper arms, chest and midriff; and skirts or pants need to be the same length as the College sports shorts.
+Students are also required to wear sun-safe, opaque clothing including tops that satisfactorily cover the shoulders, upper arms, chest and midriff; and skirts or pants need to be the same length as the college sports shorts.
 Messages or logos on clothing are to fit the college values and college hats must be worn.

 Wearing expensive clothing or jewellery to college should be avoided.
 House colours should be worn to carnivals and appropriately modest swimwear must be worn to swimming carnivals.